gravitee-io/gravitee-api-management/docker/quick-setup/tags-internal-external/README.md

  - One configured with sharding tag `internal`.
 It will only sync APIs configured for this tag.
 To use this gateway, call your API with `http://localhost:8082/myapi`.
  - One configured with sharding tag `external`.
 It will only sync APIs configured for this tag.
 To use this gateway, call your API with `http://localhost:8081/myapi`.

-You can classically call your apis through your gateway, for example: `http://localhost:8082/myapi`.

-To test the **Bridge Server**, you can call, for example, `http://localhost:18092/_bridge/apis` to list all the apis.

 ---
-> For more information, please read this doc: To use this gateway, call your API with `http://localhost:8082/myapi`.
+> For more information, please read this doc: https://docs.gravitee.io/apim/3.x/apim_installguide_gateway_configuration.html#configure_sharding_tags
 ---

 ## How to use ?